 Early History of the Ormerould family

-Another 241 words (17 lines of text) covering the years 1793 and 1653 are included under the topic Early Ormerould History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ormerould research.
+Another 122 words (9 lines of text) covering the years 1793 and 1653 are included under the topic Early Ormerould History in all our PDF Extended History products and printed products wherever possible.

 Ormerould Spelling Variations